KidPudel/android-starter-kit/design-patterns/dagger.md

 }
 ```

-> As long as dagger knows how to implement dependencies, it knows how to implement our class where we put `@Inject`

 In Kotlin, **to apply an annotation to the constructor**, you need to **_specifically_ add the keyword `constructor`** and **introduce the annotation just _before_ it as shown in the code snippet above**.

 With the `@Inject` annotation: